notvivi/Debian-Autoconfig/README.md

 ## How to download pyinstaller
 1. Open terminal
 2. Copy `pip install pyinstaller` and paste it into terminal, press enter
+3. Copy `pip install paramiko` and paste it into terminal, press enter

 ## How to set up configuration file
 - The password `must be the same` for all linux vps